Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 WIP Without Enrollment is via the MAM endpoint https://wip.mam.manage.microsoft.com/

 During AAD Join/Registration, the response to the DRS Discovery request contains all the required endpoints that the device will connect to complete the process.
 This also includes the Device Management endpoint info.
-Based on the scope configured, either the device will get either of the above two or will not get any – in case the scope is set to None for both MDM or MAM.
-For Hybrid AAD join (via AAD Connect), it is the SPN (AAD Connect setup provides GUI to setup SPN while configuring Hybrid AADJ) which aids the discovery of endpoints.
+Based on the scope configured, either the device will get either of the above two or will not get any – if the scope is set to None for both MDM and MAM.
+For Hybrid AAD join (via AAD Connect), it is the SPN (AAD Connect setup provides GUI to set up SPN while configuring Hybrid AADJ), which aids the discovery of endpoints.

 WIP – Understanding the concepts behind…